Wisconsin vs. SMU: Odds, spread, over/under - November 22

 Wisconsin vs. SMU: Odds, spread, over/under and other Vegas lines - November 22

-In this article, you can check out the spread and odds across multiple sportsbooks for the Wisconsin vs. SMU matchup.
+You can find odds, spreads, over/unders and more across multiple sportsbooks for the Wisconsin vs. SMU matchup in this article.

 Wisconsin vs. SMU Game Info